syntheticyeast/syntheticyeast_blog/content/buildagenome/franchising-build-a-genome.md

 # Franchising Build a Genome

-Franchises of the Build-A-Genome course are now operational.
-In the United States, B-A-G is taught at Loyola University (Baltimore, MD) and courses are being planned at North Crolina State University and Hartwick College.
+The Build-A-Genome course has been franchised at multiple institutions.
+In the United States, B-A-G is taught at Loyola University (Baltimore, MD) and Hartwick College, and courses are being planned at North Carolina State University.
 In China, Tianjin University has used the B-A-G China course to build synthetic DNA corresponding to chromosomes syn5 and syn10.

-If you are interested in discussing a franchise, please contact Dr. Karen Zeller kzeller<AT>;jhmi.edu
+If you are interested in leading a B-A-G course, the [BAG Network](https://qubeshub.org/community/groups/bag/) can provide information.